chopfitzroy/dotfiles-experiment/README.md

 ## Setting up a new category ✨

-Ideally this shouldn't need to be done too often given most tools should fit within the existing categories.
+Ideally this shouldn't need to be done too often given most software should fit within the existing categories.

 That being said if you do need to create a new category the below commands should do the trick.